PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/MessagEase Android keyboard review.md

 The app is free, without ads.
 They ask for support, which is well deserved.
 They also give a free game with various goals, allowing to train, measuring speed, errors and progresses.
 After some training, I reached a decent speed (much higher than with default keyboard).
 After some months of using this keyboard (typing articles such as this one in public transports on my tiny old phone), I tried the game again.
 And I found out I outperformed all my previous results by a large margin!
 Practice make it perfect.
 Note that pure speed is really a goal in itself (except for the challenge, of course): I don't type very fast (still reaching the top level of the games), but I don't care as I frequently stop to think what I will type next...
 The real goal is to let the fingers to find the letter gestures by themselves, to avoid hunt-and-type each letter.
 Ideally, one should be able to type without even seeing the letters on the keyboard.
 MessagEase has even a "blind" mode, with a grid without letters...

+Note: I typed most of the articles of this site on my small phone (a Samsung Galaxy Ace 2) with this keyboard.
+I doubt I would have managed to do this with a classical keyboard!

 ## The parts needing improvements

 Aka. nitpicking...
 Aka. personal message / remarks to the MessagEase team!